-- Aid your immune system by taking Vetiver oil internally.* Vetiver oil contains immune-supporting properties and is a great way to fortify your immune system.* For healthy immune support, place a couple of drops of Vetiver essential oil into a doTERRA Veggie Capsule and take it internally.*
+- Aid your immune system by taking Vetiver oil internally.* Vetiver oil contains immune-supporting properties and is a great way to fortify your immune system.* For healthy immune support, place a couple of drops of Vetiver oil into a doTERRA Veggie Capsule and take it internally.*

 - School can be taxing and sometimes stressful for children.
 After a difficult day at school, help your child relax by applying Vetiver oil to your child’s neck and feet.
 This will help promote calm and grounded feelings.

 - Give your body a little TLC with a Vetiver oil bath.
-For best results, fill the bath tub with warm water and add a couple of drops of Vetiver essential oil the water.
+For best results, fill the bath tub with warm water and add a couple of drops of Vetiver oil to the water.
 These simple steps will provide you with an ideal bath that is perfect for deep relaxation.
 The aromatic benefits of Vetiver oil will also aid in creating a soothing and calming atmosphere.

 - Traveling always comes with certain risks—environmental threats being one of them.
 To help prepare your body for traveling and a change in environment, take Vetiver oil internally.
 For best results, combine one to two drops of Vetiver oil with Lemon oil in a veggie capsule.
 This powerful combination of oils will help support a healthy immune system.*

-- Vetiver oil’s aroma is sweet, woody, and smoky–emitting a strong, earthy scent.
+- Vetiver oil’s smell is sweet, woody, and smoky–emitting a strong, earthy scent.
 Use the earthy tones of Vetiver essential oil as a base for your favorite DIY diffuser blends.
 Adding Vetiver oil to a diffuser blend will provide aromatic benefits that have a calming, grounding effect on emotions.